farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex4_Mailbox_Permission_Alert.md

 	- Category: **Permissions**

-5. Select **Next.**
+6. Select **Next.**

-6. On the **Choose an activity, conditions and when to trigger the alert** window, enter the following information:
+7. On the **Choose an activity, conditions and when to trigger the alert** window, enter the following information:

 	- Activity is: select the drop-down arrow in the field, enter **mail** in the search box, and select **Granted mailbox permission**

 	- How do you want the alert to be triggered? **Every time an activity matches the rule**

-7. Select **Next.**
+8. Select **Next.**

-8. On the **Decide if you want to notify people when this alert is triggered** window, enter the following information:
+9. On the **Decide if you want to notify people when this alert is triggered** window, enter the following information:

 	- Email recipients: Select the "X" to the right of **Holly Dickson's** account to remove her, enter **Lynne**, and then select **Lynne Robbins** from the user list

 	- Daily notification limit: **No limit**

-9. Select **Next.**
+10. Select **Next.**

-10. Review your settings.
+11. Review your settings.
 When everything is correct, scroll to the bottom of the window and verify the **Yes, turn it on right away** option is selected (select it if necessary) and then select **Finish**.

-11. Verify your new alert policy appears in the list on the **Alert policies** page and its **Status** in **On**.
+12. Verify your new alert policy appears in the list on the **Alert policy** page and its **Status** in **On**.

-11. Leave the Client 1 VM and the Microsoft 365 admin center and Security and Compliance Center tabs open for the next task.
+13. Leave the Client 1 VM and the Alert policy tab in your Edge browser open for the next task.

 You have now created an activity alert in the Security & Compliance Center that is triggered when FullAccess permissions are granted to any mailboxes.